AndreasFranke5/TwinCity/README.md

       <img src="Images/Marker.jpeg" width="400">
    </a>

-In our demo prototypes, we developed two buttons for generating the blue and red markers.
+In our demo prototypes, we developed two buttons for generating the yellow and red markers.
 Different markers have different meanings.
 For example, our picture here shows the red marker.
-This marker emphasizes our commitment to user safety in the prototype.
-By clearly labeling danger zones, we ensure:

-- Instant awareness of potential hazards.
+By clearly labeling danger zones, we ensure Instant awareness of potential hazards.
-- Preventive action to avoid accidents during testing.
-- A user approach where safety is prioritized alongside innovation.

-Because great prototypes protect their users while pushing boundaries.The marker picture highlights critical safety zones in the prototype, ensuring users operate within defined boundaries.
-Always adhere to marked warnings during testing.
-Also, this marker reminds us to flag risks early!
-If you spot unmarked hazards, tag them in issues.
+The marker picture highlights critical safety zones in the prototype.
 Safety is a shared responsibility.
-The red marker isn’t just decoration,it’s cue to pause and assess.

 <div>
    <a href="http://github.com/AndreasFranke5/TwinCity">